 University of California, Santa Cruz) for his paper titled “Contingent Collection and Uncertain Objects: Thinking through the Smithsonian-Universal African Expedition.”

 - Sowparnika Balaswaminathan (PhD Candidate, Department of Anthropology, University of California, San Diego) for her paper entitled, “Contesting Tradition: What is Visible and Valuable through Iconic Replication.”

-- Hannah Turner (PhD Candidate, Faculty of Information, at the University of Toronto) for her work organizing the session, “Producing Anthropology through Museum Collections: Conversations in Critical Cataloguing,” for which her paper was entitled, “The Infrastructure of Ethnographic Data.”
+- Hannah Turner (PhD Candidate, Faculty of Information, University of Toronto) for her work organizing the session, “Producing Anthropology through Museum Collections: Conversations in Critical Cataloguing,” for which her paper was entitled, “The Infrastructure of Ethnographic Data.”

 - Emma-Louise Knight (Research Assistant, University of Toronto) for her paper entitled “Repatriation Revisited: Contemporary Meanings of the Kwakwaka’wakw Potlatch Collection” in the session, Source Community and Museum Engagements (Thursday, November 21, 2013).

 - Catherine Nichols (PhD Candidate, Anthropology, Arizona State University) for her work organizing a session entitled “Museum Methodologies & Collaborations: Papers in Honor of Nancy J. Parezo” (Friday, November 22, 2013), where her paper is entitled “Designating Duplicates: How Curators Chose Museum Objects to Give or Keep.”

 - Jennifer K. Brown (PhD Candidate, medical anthropology, University of Pennsylvania) for her paper titled, “Bones, Blood, and Basketry: The Curation of Life by Museums and Biobanks.”